stadium-software/howto-lists/readme.md

 ![](images/AddToAnyList.png)

-The Javascript push function also accepts objects for defined `List` types
+The JavaScript push function can also add objects to a `List`.
+Properties are then mapped by name.

 ![](images/AddToDefinedList.png)